Vauxhall Corsa Electric review: running costs & insurance

-If you can stomach the high list price, the Vauxhall Corsa-e can be an incredibly cost-effective small car to run
+If you can stomach the high list price, the Vauxhall Corsa Electric can be an incredibly cost-effective small car to run

 Running an electric car could work wonders for your bank balance.
-Yes, most cost more to buy than their petrol or diesel equivalents, but charge at home overnight on an off-peak electricity tariff and you could fill the Corsa’s battery for as little as three or four quid – far cheaper than a tank of fuel.
+Yes, most cost more to buy than their petrol or diesel equivalents, but charge at home overnight on an off-peak electricity tariff and you could fill the Corsa’s battery for only a couple of pounds – far cheaper than a tank of fuel.

-Then there’s the fact that there’s no road tax to pay – all electric cars are exempt from annual Vehicle Excise Duty (VED).
-And if you’re a company-car driver, you pay no Benefit-in-Kind tax during the 2020/21 financial year either.
-This rises to just 1% in 2021/22, and 2% in 2022/23, so whichever way you look at it, that’s a lot less than the equivalent petrol or diesel model would set you back.
+Then there’s the fact that there’s no road tax to pay as all electric cars are currently exempt from Vehicle Excise Duty (VED) until 2025.
+And if you’re a company-car driver, you pay just 2% Benefit-in-Kind (BiK) tax right now, so whichever way you look at it, that’s a lot less than the equivalent petrol or diesel model would set you back.

-While a group 24-25 insurance rating doesn’t seem all that high in comparison with direct rivals – the Peugeot e-208 sits in groups 26-28, for example – it’ll cost you more to cover an electric Corsa than it would one of its petrol counterparts.
-A top-spec, petrol-powered Vauxhall Corsa Elite Nav sits in group 17; much lower (and more affordable) than the equivalent Corsa-e.
+While group 24 and 25 insurance ratings don’t seem that high in comparison with direct rivals – the Peugeot e-208 sits in groups 26 to 28, for example – it’ll cost you more to cover an electric Corsa than it would one of its petrol counterparts.
+A top-spec, petrol-powered Vauxhall Corsa Ultimate sits in group 19; much lower (and more affordable) than the equivalent Corsa Electric.

 Part of the reason for the higher cost comes down to the limited number of repair centres – both for mechanical and structural work.
 Fewer people are qualified to work on electric cars, which means when something goes wrong, it’s harder to get them fixed.

-Every Vauxhall Corsa-e needs an initial service after one year or 8,000 miles, whichever comes soonest.
-Following this, the Corsa’s service intervals shift to every two years or 16,000 miles – again, whichever you reach first.
-That puts electric owners at a distinct advantage, as both the petrol and diesel versions of the Corsa require maintenance every 12 months, which inevitably raises costs – even with a pre-paid service plan.
+Every Corsa Electric needs an initial service after one year or 8,000 miles, whichever comes soonest.
+Following this, there's a first scheduled service two years or 16,000 miles from the date of first registration.
+The Corsa’s service intervals then shift to every two years or 16,000 miles.
+That puts electric owners at a distinct advantage, as both the petrol and diesel versions of the Corsa require maintenance every 12 months, which inevitably raises costs – even with a service plan.

-As mentioned above, all electric cars are currently exempt from road tax (VED) in the UK, no matter their purchase price – and the Vauxhall Corsa-e is no exception.
+As mentioned above, all electric cars including the Corsa Electric are currently exempt from road tax (VED) in the UK, no matter their purchase price.
+They also enjoy exemption from the London Congestion Charge until 2025.

 In This Review

-- 3Running costs - currently readingIf you can stomach the high list price, the Vauxhall Corsa-e can be an incredibly cost-effective small car to run
+- 3Running costs & insurance - currently readingIf you can stomach the high list price, the Vauxhall Corsa Electric can be an incredibly cost-effective small car to run

-- 5Interior & comfortThe electric Corsa's dashboard is a little drab, while scratchy plastics on the doors are not befitting of this car’s price tag
+- 5Interior, dashboard & comfortThe electric Corsa's dashboard is a little drab, while the scratchy plastics on the doors aren't befitting of its price tag

-- 6Practicality & boot spaceThe Corsa-e’s boot is a good size, but it misses out on the petrol car's underfloor storage, which leaves nowhere to put the charging cables
+- 6Boot space, seating & practicalityThe Corsa Electric's boot is a good size, but it misses out on the petrol car's underfloor storage, which leaves nowhere to put the charging cables